-Andrews Academy has established a computer laboratory consisting of networked computers and printers, making word processing, e-mail and the Internet available to students.
-Additional networked computers are available in the Instructional Media Center (IMC) for study and research purposes.
-Other computers are available for use as stand-alone word processing stations.
+Andrews Academy has established a computer laboratory consisting of networked computers and printers, making word processing, e-mail, and the Internet available to students.
+Additional networked computers are available in the Study Center for study and research purposes.
 The computers are open for student use under the direction of faculty supervision.
 Those using the computers are required to follow the published Acceptable Computer Usage policy and any other guidelines established by the faculty supervisors or their representatives.